stitts/autofunction/README.md

 Still need to do:

-- Tests for void and userdata returns
+- Tests for userdata returns
 - Tests for function pointers of () -> a, and (optionals) -> a
-- Support for function of (...) -> void